 You should clearly make reference to drawings that formed part of the original decision and identify all plans submitted as part of this application.
 If applicable, an explanation or additional supplementary information highlighting changes and variations should also be provided in support of your submission.

-The fee for a reserved matters application is the same as for a full application or if full fee already paid, £462 due.
+The fee for a reserved matters application is the same as for a full application.
 Please refer to our Full Application page.

 Tree applications are used to undertake works to trees which are covered by a Tree Preservation Order (TPO) or those that are located in a conservation area.
 You will need to contact us even if you wish to prune branches overhanging from a neighbour's protected tree.
 Hedgerow applications may be needed if you wish to remove all or part of a hedgerow.